pnp/sp-dev-fx-aces/samples/InputCard-StatusMessage/README.md

 ## Summary

-This Adaptive Card Extension let you set your Teams status message directly from the card view.
+This Adaptive Card Extension let you set your presence status message directly from the card view.

 Default view of the card: